 Impact on Teams and Players

-Two-way contracts significantly influence both NBA teams and emerging players by creating development pathways and providing strategic advantages.
+Two-way contracts deeply affect the NBA teams and the emerging players by creating the way of the players to go through the system, thus, providing themselves with the strategic advantages.

 Advantages for Teams